We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Having high HDL levels helps carry cholesterol from your arteries to your liver, where it can be used or excreted.
+Having high HDL levels helps carry cholesterol from the arteries to the liver, where the body can use it or excrete it.

-Most health experts recommend minimum blood levels of 40 mg/dl in men and 50 mg/dl in women.
+Most health experts recommend minimum blood levels of 40 milligrams per deciliter (mg/dl) in men and 50 mg/dl in women (

 While genetics definitely play a role, there are several other factors that affect HDL levels.

-Here are nine healthy ways to raise your “good” HDL cholesterol.
+Here are nine healthful ways to raise HDL cholesterol.

-Olive oil is one of the healthiest fats around.
+Olive oil is one of the most healthful fats around.

-One study gave 200 healthy young men about 2 tablespoons (25 ml) of different olive oils per day for three weeks.
+One study gave 200 healthy young males about 2 tablespoons (tbsp) (25 milliliters [ml]) of different olive oils per day for 3 weeks.

-In another study, when 62 older adults consumed about 4 tablespoons (50 ml) of high-polyphenol extra virgin olive oil every day for six weeks, their HDL cholesterol increased by 6.5 mg/dl, on average (7).
+In another study, when 62 older adults consumed about 4 tbsp (50 ml) of high polyphenol extra virgin olive oil every day for 6 weeks, their HDL cholesterol increased (

-They have also been shown to increase HDL cholesterol in people who tend to have lower levels.
+Research also shows that they can increase HDL cholesterol in people who tend to have lower levels.

 In one study, researchers split people with type 2 diabetes into two groups.
-One group followed a diet consuming less than 50 grams of carbs per day.
-The other followed a high-carb diet.
+One group followed a diet containing fewer than 50 grams (g) of carbs per day.
+The other group followed a high carb diet.

-Although both groups lost weight, the low-carb group’s HDL cholesterol increased almost twice as much as the high-carb group’s did (14).
+Although both groups lost weight, the low carb group’s HDL cholesterol increased almost twice as much as the high carb group’s did (

-In another study, obese people who followed a low-carb diet experienced an increase in HDL cholesterol of 5 mg/dl overall.
+In another study, people with obesity who followed a low carb diet experienced an increase in HDL cholesterol of 5 mg/dl overall.

-Meanwhile, in the same study, the participants who ate a low-fat, high-carb diet showed a decrease in HDL cholesterol (15).
+On the other hand, in the same study, the participants who ate a low fat, high carb diet showed a decrease in HDL cholesterol (

-One study in overweight women found that diets high in meat and cheese increased HDL levels by 5–8%, compared to a higher-carb diet (18).
+One study in women with overweight found that diets high in meat and cheese increased HDL levels by 5–8%, compared with a higher carb diet (

 Being physically active is important for heart health.

-However, the biggest increases in HDL are typically seen with high-intensity exercise.
+The biggest increases in HDL typically occur with high intensity exercise.

-One small study followed women who were living with polycystic ovary syndrome (PCOS), which is linked to a higher risk of insulin resistance.
-The study required them to perform high-intensity exercise three times a week.
+One small study followed females with polycystic ovary syndrome, which can raise the risk of insulin resistance.
+The study required them to perform high intensity exercise three times per week.

-The exercise led to an increase in HDL cholesterol of 8 mg/dL after 10 weeks.
-The women also showed improvements in other health markers, including decreased insulin resistance and improved arterial function (23).
+The exercise led to an increase in HDL cholesterol after 10 weeks.
+The participants also showed improvements in other health markers, including decreased insulin resistance and improved arterial function (

-Overall, high-intensity exercise such as high-intensity interval training (HIIT) and high-intensity circuit training (HICT) may boost HDL cholesterol levels the most.
+Overall, high intensity exercise such as high intensity interval training and high intensity circuit training may boost HDL cholesterol levels the most.

-One study examined the health effects of coconut oil on 40 women with excess belly fat.
-The researchers found that participants who took coconut oil daily experienced increased HDL cholesterol and a lower LDL-to-HDL ratio.
+One study examined the health effects of coconut oil consumption in 40 females with excess abdominal fat.
+The researchers found that those who took coconut oil daily had increased HDL cholesterol and a lower LDL-to-HDL ratio.

-Most studies have found these health benefits occur at a dosage of about 2 tablespoons (30 ml) of coconut oil per day.
-It’s best to incorporate this into cooking rather than eating spoonfuls of coconut oil on their own.
+Most studies have found that these health benefits occur at a dosage of about 2 tbsp (30 ml) of coconut oil per day.
+It is best to incorporate this into cooking rather than eating spoonfuls of coconut oil on their own.

-Bottom line: Consuming 2 tablespoons (30 ml) of coconut oil per day may help increase HDL cholesterol levels.
+Bottom line: Consuming 2 tbsp (30 ml) of coconut oil per day may help increase HDL cholesterol levels.
 Coconut oil is available to purchase online.
 That said, the current research is inconclusive.

-In a one-year study of more than 1,500 people, those who quit smoking had twice the increase in HDL as those who resumed smoking within the year.
-The number of large HDL particles also increased, which further reduced heart disease risk (32).
+In a 1-year study of more than 1,500 people, those who quit smoking had twice the increase in HDL as those who resumed smoking within the year.
+The number of large HDL particles also increased, which further reduced heart disease risk (

 When it comes to the effect of nicotine replacement patches on HDL levels, research results have been mixed.

-One study found that nicotine replacement therapy led to higher HDL cholesterol.
-However, other research suggests that people who use nicotine patches likely won’t see increases in HDL levels until after replacement therapy is completed (34, 36).
+For example, one study found that nicotine replacement therapy led to higher HDL cholesterol.
+However, other research suggests that people who use nicotine patches likely will not see increases in HDL levels until after replacement therapy ends (

-When overweight and obese people lose weight, their HDL cholesterol levels usually increase.
+When people with overweight or obesity lose weight, their HDL cholesterol levels usually increase.

-What’s more, this benefit seems to occur whether weight loss is achieved by calorie counting, carb restriction, intermittent fasting, weight loss surgery or a combination of diet and exercise (16, 38, 39, 40, 41, 42).
+What’s more, this benefit seems to occur whether weight loss is from a calorie-reduced diet, carb restriction, intermittent fasting, weight loss surgery, or a combination of diet and exercise (

-One study examined HDL levels in more than 3,000 overweight and obese Japanese adults who followed a lifestyle modification program for one year.
+One study examined HDL levels in more than 3,000 Japanese adults with overweight or obesity, all of whom followed a lifestyle modification program for 1 year.

-In another study, when obese people with type 2 diabetes consumed calorie-restricted diets that provided 20–30% of calories from protein, they experienced significant increases in HDL cholesterol levels (42).
+In another study, when people with obesity and type 2 diabetes consumed calorie-restricted diets that provided 20–30% of calories from protein, they had significant increases in HDL cholesterol levels (35).

-The key to achieving and maintaining healthy HDL cholesterol levels is choosing the type of diet that makes it easiest for you to lose weight and keep it off.
+The key to achieving and maintaining healthy HDL cholesterol levels is choosing the type of diet that makes it easiest for the individual to lose weight and keep it off.

-Bottom Line: Several methods of weight loss have been shown to increase HDL cholesterol levels in people who are overweight or obese.
+Bottom line: Research shows that several methods of weight loss can increase HDL cholesterol levels in people with overweight or obesity.

-Consuming purple-colored fruits and vegetables is a delicious way to potentially increase HDL cholesterol.
+Consuming purple fruits and vegetables is a delicious way to potentially increase HDL cholesterol.

 Purple produce contains antioxidants known as anthocyanins.

-In a 24-week study of 58 people with diabetes, those who took an anthocyanin supplement twice a day experienced a 19% increase in HDL cholesterol, on average, along with other improvements in heart health markers (45).
+In a 24-week study of 58 people with diabetes, those who took an anthocyanin supplement twice per day had a 19.4% increase in HDL cholesterol, on average, along with other improvements in heart health markers (

-In another study, when people with cholesterol issues took anthocyanin extract for 12 weeks, their HDL cholesterol levels increased by 13.7% (46).
+In another study, when people with cholesterol-related issues took anthocyanin extract for 12 weeks, their HDL cholesterol levels increased by 13.7% (

-Although these studies used extracts instead of foods, there are several fruits and vegetables that are very high in anthocyanins.
-These include eggplant, purple corn, red cabbage, blueberries, blackberries and black raspberries.
+Although these studies used extracts instead of foods, several fruits and vegetables are very high in anthocyanins.
+These include:

 Bottom line: Consuming fruits and vegetables rich in anthocyanins may help increase HDL cholesterol levels.

-In a study of 33 heart disease patients, participants that consumed fatty fish four times per week experienced an increase in HDL cholesterol levels.
-The particle size of their HDL also increased (52).
+In a study of 33 people with heart disease, participants who consumed fatty fish four times per week for 8 weeks had an increase in HDL cholesterol levels.
+The particle size of their HDL also increased (44).

-In addition to herring, other types of fatty fish that may help raise HDL cholesterol include salmon, sardines, mackerel and anchovies.
+Some types of fatty fish that may help raise HDL cholesterol include:

 Bottom line: Eating fatty fish several times per week may help increase HDL cholesterol levels and provide other benefits to heart health.

-In contrast, the artificial trans fats found in margarines and processed foods are created by adding hydrogen to unsaturated vegetable and seed oils.
+In contrast, manufacturers create artificial trans fats, which are present in margarines and processed foods, by adding hydrogen to unsaturated vegetable and seed oils.
 These fats are also known as industrial trans fats or partially hydrogenated fats.

-In addition to increasing inflammation and contributing to several health problems, these artificial trans fats may lower HDL cholesterol levels.
+In addition to increasing inflammation and contributing to several health concerns, these artificial trans fats may lower HDL cholesterol levels.

-To protect heart health and keep HDL cholesterol in the healthy range, it’s best to avoid artificial trans fats altogether.
+To protect heart health and keep HDL cholesterol within the healthful range, it is best to avoid artificial trans fats altogether.

-Bottom line: Artificial trans fats have been shown to lower HDL levels and increase inflammation, compared to other fats.
+Bottom line: Research suggests that artificial trans fats can lower HDL levels and increase inflammation, compared with other fats.

-Although your HDL cholesterol levels are partly determined by your genetics, there are many things you can do to naturally increase your own levels.
+Although HDL cholesterol levels are partly determined by genetics, there are many things a person can do to naturally increase their levels.

-Fortunately, the practices that raise HDL cholesterol often provide other health benefits, and they are key components of a healthful lifestyle.
+The habits and practices that raise HDL cholesterol often provide other health benefits, and they are key components of a healthful lifestyle.